AadithiyaD/airfoilOptimization/notes.md

 but fails when I try to do the same airfoil calc individually.

 If this happens, just use xflr5 on windows.

+V4 finished on 23-12-25.
+With this I think I'm done with the major code for the script.
+My initial goals were to get a better understanding of black box optimisation and scripting, and I think i've achieved that.
+I might try and improve one of the airfoils on the pareto front to see if i can make an improvement (This is the main use case i envisioned; you'd use the script to get a front of foils better than your input, then you modify those to get an even better foil)